 This course introduces students to the study of the practical and theoretical principles governing architecture.
 Architectural traditions from the ancient through the contemporary period will be considered.
-This counts toward the introductory course requirement for the major.
+This counts toward the 100-level course requirement for the major.
 No prerequisite.